darrynten/sage-one-php/.github/PULL_REQUEST_TEMPLATE.md

 **DELETE THIS INFORMATION BEFORE SUBMITTING**

-Thanks for opening a pull request!
+Thanks for opening a Pull Request!
 Here are some guidelines.

 There are several continuous integration services that will check the code you're about to open up, and your code will only be reviewed by humans after all the checks are green and there are no issues in the code.

-Please ensure you've gone through the following checks before opening your PR in order to ensure it is resolved swiftly.
+Please ensure you've gone through the following checks before opening your PR in order to ensure it is resolved quickly and efficiently.

 [ ] You're submitting into `dev` branch
 [ ] It contains a single feature
 [ ] Documentation has been updated
 [ ] Full test coverage is in place
 [ ] Manual test steps are documented if required
-[ ] Commits squashed into a meaningful commit meaasage [ ] Code style is consistent with project
+[ ] Commits squashed into a meaningful commit message [ ] Code style is consistent with project
 [ ] Mocks are included where needed